All Saints Anglican Church, Brisbane: Worship

 By the early 1900s, the services at All Saints were considered the most Anglo-Catholic in the diocese.
 In 1923 the use of incense in public worship was introduced, and three years later the pulpit crucifix was installed.
-In Brisbane, All Saints developed as the high Church of England while St John's Cathedral remained the low church.
+In Brisbane, All Saints developed as the high Church of England parish.

 In keeping with the Anglo-Catholic heritage of the parish, services are mainly eucharistic in nature.
-There is currently a Low Mass with hymns at 7:30 am and a High Mass at 9:30 am each Sunday.
-Said Masses are held on weekdays at 12.15pm in the Lady Chapel in the south-eastern corner of the church.
-Choral Evensong (followed by Benediction of the Blessed Sacrament) is held on the first Sunday of each month at 6:30 pm.
+There is currently a Low Mass with hymns at 7:30 am and a Sung Mass at 9:30 am each Sunday.
+Said Masses are held on weekdays at 12:15 pm in the Lady Chapel in the south-eastern corner of the church.
+Choral Evensong (followed by Benediction of the Blessed Sacrament) is held on the first Sunday of each month.

-All Saints' parish maintains a professional choir which sings from the west end gallery.
+All Saints maintains a professional choir which sings from the west end gallery.
 The church has an 1873 T. C. Lewis organ which was originally installed in St John's Pro-Cathedral in William Street.
-It was installed in All Saints' in the 1950s.
+It was installed in All Saints in the 1950s.
 Between 2002 and 2007, it was substantially rebuilt and enlarged by Brisbane organ builder W. J. Simon Pierce.

-All Saints' Church is a member of Forward in Faith, a traditionalist Anglo-Catholic movement which rejects the ordination of women and liberal views on homosexuality.